Every year, there are an estimated 1.6 million births, 5,900 maternal deaths and 34,000 newborn deaths in Uganda1.

-While the country has made significant strides in improving maternal health since 1990, a Ugandan woman's lifetime risk of maternal death – the probability that a 15-year-old girl will eventually die from a maternal cause – is 77 times greater than that of high income countries such as the U.S. and Norway.1
+While the country has made significant strides in improving maternal health since 1990, a Ugandan woman's lifetime risk of maternal death – the probability that a 15-year-old girl will eventually die from a maternal cause – is 1 in 442, dozens of times greater than that of high-income countries like the U.S. and Norway.

-Maternal and newborn deaths are largely preventable and are indicative of inaccessible and poor-quality health care facilities, inadequacies of the health system, and low demand for and utilization of maternal and newborn health services.
-For example, although 95 percent of Ugandan women have at least one antenatal care visit, only 58 percent give birth in a health facility.
+Maternal and newborn deaths are largely preventable and are indicative of inaccessible and poor-quality health care facilities, inadequacies of the health system and low demand for and utilization of maternal and newborn health services.
+For example, although 93 percent of Ugandan women have at least one antenatal care visit, only 57 percent give birth in the presence of a skilled health worker3.

-In January 2012, the Ugandan Ministry of Health identified four pilot districts for Saving Mothers, Giving Life: Kabarole, Kibaale, Kamwenge, and Kyenjojo.
-They were selected because of the strong leadership and commitment of the local government, the availability of existing United States government platforms in each district, and the connection to a common regional referral hospital which, combined with the intensified efforts of Saving Mothers, Giving Life to decrease maternal and neonatal mortality, could have an immediate and significant impact.
-The initiative directly supports the Government of Uganda's Roadmap to Accelerate Reduction of Maternal and Neonatal Mortality and Morbidity.
+In January 2012, the Ugandan Ministry of Health identified four pilot districts for Saving Mothers, Giving Life: Kabarole, Kibaale, Kamwenge and Kyenjojo.
+They were selected because of the strong leadership and commitment of the local government, the availability of existing United States government platforms in each district and the connection to a common regional referral hospital which, combined with the intensified efforts of Saving Mothers, Giving Life to decrease maternal and newborn mortality, could have an immediate and significant impact.
+The Initiative directly supports the Government of Uganda's Roadmap to Accelerate Reduction of Maternal and Neonatal Mortality and Morbidity.

 In the spring of 2014, Saving Mothers, Giving Life announced an expansion into six additional districts in Uganda (see map for geographical details).
 As part of this expansion, the Initiative is also enhancing its focus in a range of areas of implementation.
 It is: